-WHAT’S THE DIFFERENCE between a good Zucchini Fritter and great one?
+WHAT’S THE DIFFERENCE between good Zucchini Fritters and great Zucchini Fritters?
 Well, first the crust.
 It should be delightfully crunchy.
 Then the interior should be firm but smooth, and loaded with good zucchini flavor, plus other tastes such as fresh lemon and chive.
 And finally, when you bite into the fritter, you should hear a choir of angels sing.
 Such exquisiteness is not difficult to produce:

 Ingredients for 15-20 2 1/2- to 3-inch fritters